steve-canham/imp_ror/docs/1_Background.md

 use from December 2024.

 The system is written in Rust and uses a command line interface (CLI) for control.

 <i>N.B.
 At the moment, the program is not yet available as a stand alone .exe or .lib file,
 though it is hoped to create these in the future.
-The current system therefore needs the source code to be downloaded from GitHub, and then run within a Rust development environment (see 'Installation and Routine use' below).</i>
+The current system therefore requires the source code to be downloaded and then run within a Rust development environment.</i>

 <h3>Purpose</h3>